omahs/ethereum-package/docs/architecture.md

 - One CL client launcher exists per client type (e.g. [Nimbus](https://github.com/ethpandaops/ethereum-package/tree/main/src/participant_network/cl/nimbus), [Lighthouse](https://github.com/ethpandaops/ethereum-package/tree/main/src/participant_network/cl/lighthouse))
 - Launched CL node information is tracked in [a `cl_context` struct](https://github.com/ethpandaops/ethereum-package/blob/main/src/participant_network/cl/cl_context.star)

-There are only two major difference between CL client and EL client launchers.
+There are only two major differences between CL client and EL client launchers.
 First, the `cl_client_launcher.launch` method also consumes an `el_context`, because each CL client is connected in a 1:1 relationship with an EL client.
 Second, because CL clients have keys, the keystore files are passed in to the `launch` function as well.

 ## Auxiliary Services